orionrobots/orionrobots.github.io/_posts/2014-02-07-real-test-new-plan-disaster.md

 I started with a balsa block as stock.

 I needed to select the right kind of tooling.
-The CnC documentation suggested a fluted bit for wood, although it may be overkill for the balsa.
+The CNC documentation suggested a fluted bit for wood, although it may be overkill for the balsa.

 Attaching the bit was a little tricky but I got that to work.
 The next thing (and I've done this in the wrong order) was clamping the stock...